tsonna12/pdsnd_github/README.md

 Python A text editor, like Visual Studio Code, Atom or Sublime and a terminal application.

 ### Credits
 Credits goes to Udacity classroom that helped me alot to complete this project.
+I am so greatful for this opportunity.